penrose/penrose/packages/docs-site/docs/ref/style/syntax.md

 Then, only one of mappings `x -> A; y -> B` and `x -> B; y -> A` triggers the Style block.

+### Reserved Variables

+Within a _style_ block body, some variable names are reserved for metadata purposes:

+- `match_count` is an integer that refers to the number of times that this _style_ blocks will be triggered (or matched) in total; and
+- `match_id` is the 1-indexed ordinal of this current matching.

+These values can directly be read or overwritten within the style block body, or overwritten, if needed.

-### Style Block Body
+## Block Body

-The body of a style block lists out computations, shape declarations, and constraint / objective definitions that define how to draw elements of a diagram.
+The body of a block contains declarations of variables, shapes, and the relationship between objects.

-#### Assignments
+### Assignments

-In _style_ block bodies, we can assign an expression to a field:
+We can assign an expression to a field:

 ```
-field = expression
+type_annotation field = expression
 ```

+where

+- `type_annotation` is an optional field denoting the type of the variable,
+- `field` is a path to the variable being assigned, and
+- `expression` is the expression to be assigned to `field`.

-where `field` can either be
+`field` can either be

 - A single identifier, which denotes a local assignment, not accessible outside of this matching; or
 - An object name (defined in `list_object_declarations`) or predicate application alias, followed by a dot operator and an identifier, which denotes an assignment bound to a _substance_ instance of object or predicate application after we substitute in the mapping.
 These assignments are accessible if the same _substance_ object or predicate application is matched again.